meedstrom/inline-anki/README.md

 The block below expresses a **single** Anki cloze note (totalling three cloze deletions).

 If you're reading this in a web browser, note that this is what it'll look like in an Org-mode buffer.
-I had to show it this way because upon export to the web, the block boundaries disappear and you'd never realize there was anything odd about these paragraphs.
+I had to show the snippet this way because upon export to the web, the block boundaries disappear and you'd never realize there was anything odd about these paragraphs.

     #+begin_flashcard 165193247510
     The _Litany of Tarski_ goes: